nathanielevan/dotfiles/README.md

 ## Notes
 * These configuration files assume that the target system is running Arch Linux.
 * Does not include system-wide configurations, e.g. systemd power management config (which I use in my machine)
+* Due to the size of this repo, use `git clone --depth=1` or download the ZIP archive [here](https://github.com/nathanielevan/dotfiles/archive/refs/heads/master.zip) if you just need to get the files.

 ## WIP:
 * Personal bootstrapping script, if I ever feel like it.